Resisting Temptation

 Three kinds of lust

 The Bible teaches that we must cope with three kinds of lust—"the lust of the flesh, and the lust of the eyes, and the pride of life" (1 John 2:16).
 There are three kinds because man is a composite being, with a soul and a spirit besides a body.
 All three parts of man carry the inherited stigma of the Fall.
 All three are depraved.
 The body generates wrong desires rooted in biological drives such as gluttony and sexual lust ("lust of the flesh").
-The soul generates wrong desires to possess things perceived through the eyes or the other senses ("lust of the eyes").
+The soul generates wrong desires to possess things perceived through our vision or our other senses ("lust of the eyes").
 You obey this kind of lust when you look at what your neighbor has and want it for yourself.
 And lastly, the spirit generates wrong desires to put self in the place of God ("pride of life").
 This kind of lust becomes your master when God says to follow a certain road and you defiantly choose a different road.

 It must be understood that every lust is the perversion of a desire for something good.
 For example, the desire for the nourishment necessary to sustain life is hardly sinful, but in excess the same desire swells to gluttony, a form of lust.
 Likewise, the desire for sexual fulfillment in marriage is wholesome in itself, but is easily twisted into the desire for immoral sex, another form of lust.